edinburgh-rbm/mois-examples/pendulum/index.md

 the it several times with different initial conditions.

 {% highlight scala %}
-object PendulumModel extends MoisMain("Planar Pendulum Model") {
+object PendulumModel extends Model {
+  // set up the model parameters val m = Double("ex:m") := 1 // unit mass
+  val l = Double("ex:l") := 1 // unit length

-  // create a pendulum model with unit mass and unit length
+  // create a pendulum process
-  val model = new Pendulum(1, 1)
+  val process = new Pendulum(m, l)

-  // bring θ and p into scope so we can change their values import model._
+  // bring θ and p into scope so we can change their values import process._

   // The run method of MoisMain will normally only run
   // the model once.
 We want to run it several times